 Go to the Law Access NSW website for more information on the laws and processes around dividing fences.

 The NSW Dividing Fences Act 1991 does not impose any liability on a council to contribute to dividing fences.
-Coffs Harbour City Council does not generally contribute to boundary fences with public land like public reserves, roads, pathways etc.
+City of Coffs Harbour does not generally contribute to boundary fences with public land like public reserves, roads, pathways etc.

 An owner wanting a neighbour to share in the cost of a dividing fence must first serve a Fencing Notice on that adjoining owner (personally or by post).